ahmedcodein/loan_default/README.md

 # Dataset

 The dataset is imported from [kaggle](https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data/data).
 The dataset contains 14 attributes.
 Each attribute describes a specific trait of a pervious debtor.
 In the dataset, these attributes are represented by columns.
-While each row, describes one a debtor, who either defaulted or not.
+While each row, describes a debtor, who either defaulted or not.

 The dataset consists of 14 attributes (variables).
 From these, 9 and Numeric and 5 are Text (Categorical - Object).
 The dataset contains 45000 records.
 A summary of the dataset is provided in the table below: